 What type of easy dishes should I serve for Thanksgiving?

-Side dishes: we usually do a potato dish (mashed or roasted), a stuffing dish (we love chestnut stuffing), a casserole dish, a squash soup, and roasted veggies.
-We found that this allowed us to accommodate the vegetarians in our family easy enough.
+we usually do a potato dish (mashed or roasted), a stuffing dish (we love chestnut stuffing), a casserole dish, a squash soup, and roasted veggies.
+We found that this allowed us to accommodate the vegetarians in our family easily enough.
 This is so easy because you can place them on a cookie sheet and make them in the last hour.

 Don't forget: Make a note of what others are bringing so you can reduce the number of meals you want to make.